ReadSprintReading RetentionSpaced Repetition for Books

 Can spaced repetition work for books, not just flashcards?

 Yes.
-The principle is the same: revisit material on a schedule before it disappears.
-Summaries and prompts make that easier for books.
+The same principle applies: revisit the material on a schedule before it disappears.
+For books, summaries and prompts usually make the process easier than full flashcard systems.

 How often should I review a nonfiction book?

-Soon after finishing, then again within a few days, then later if the book is especially valuable.
+Review soon after finishing, then again within a few days, and again later if the book is especially valuable.
 The exact schedule matters less than doing the first review early.

 Do I need special software for spaced repetition with books?

-Not always.
-Many readers do well with concise summaries, a few active recall prompts, and simple calendar-based review.
+No. Many readers do well with concise summaries, a few active recall prompts, and simple calendar reminders.